Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 #### Roleplaying Arabelle

 Characters who act quickly can save [[4.
 World Almanac/NPCs/Arabelle.md\|Arabelle]] before she drowns.
-A character on the shore must succeed on a DC 15 Strength (Athletics) check to reach her in time.
+A character on the shore must succeed on a DC 15 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check to reach her in time.
 The DC is 10 for characters who took a rowboat out onto the lake.

 [[4.
 World Almanac/NPCs/Arabelle.md\|Arabelle]] has alabaster-white skin and raven-black hair.
 If rescued, she demands to be returned to her family's camp outside Vallaki (chapter 5, area N9).
 She is certain that her father, [[4.
 World Almanac/NPCs/Luvash.md\|Luvash]], will give the characters a reward for doing so.